Mwessc/vibe-mcp/README.md

 - `code` (required): The current coding context from the user's session
 - `genre` (optional): Music genre to generate (defaults to the genre used in the session)
 - `mode` (optional): The mode to generate music in (defaults to the mode used in the session)
+- `language` (optional): The programming language of the code (defaults to the language used in the session)

 **Returns:**